-Providing background for her upcoming talk at Parsons, Susana Torre looks back at a 1977 League exhibition and publication on women in the architectural profession and reflects on how the discourse has and has not changed.
+Susana Torre draws on a 1977 League exhibition and publication on women in the architectural profession to consider the influence that feminism has had on architecture and urban planning and to reflect on how the discourse has and has not changed.

 Announcing the five teams selected to participate in a design study, held in partnership with the Center for an Urban Future, that seeks to articulate new architectural, financial, and programmatic possibilities for New York’s branch libraries.

 On the occasion of the announcement of the 2014 recipient of the Norden Fund grant, Kerry O’Connor, we highlight two travel reports in our ongoing series featuring grantee’s projects through their essays, photographs, and sketches.

 Exploring the winners of the 2014 Architectural League Prize.

 In the first installment of videos from the symposium, Jeremy Leggett addresses the systemic risk that climate change poses to energy markets, and Kate Gordon discusses current shifts in the energy policy landscape.

 On the 238th anniversary of the Battle of Brooklyn, Ben Nadler and Oksana Mironova delve into the ways its history is embedded in Prospect Park and explore different notions of how we memorialize tragedy in “Under Annihilation’s Sign.”

 April 24, 2014 | The Five Thousand Pound Life: Prosperity for a Finite Planet | Video from Tim Jackson’s lecture and discussion with Eduardo Porter on the relationship between economic growth and prosperity